 No relevancy = Bad User Experience

-According to Megan, relevancy is crucial to the health of a landing page.
+According to Megan, relevancy is crucial to the health of a landing page more nowadays that the marketing in the digital age it’s so competitive.
 Ad content and copy needs to be relevant to the landing page that a user is being taken.
 For example she says, “If you see an ad on Google for red shoes and you get to a page and there are a handful of shoes, but none of them are red, it’s a bad experience.
 It’s not relevant.”
 One great way to ensure relevancy is through what we at Ninthlink refer to as a DKI page (dynamic keyword insertion).
 These pages allow a user to see their exact search phrase on the landing page which creates a truly integrated experience and boosts search confidence.

 Why Am I Here?

 Another piece of creating valuable landing pages is having a clear and easy call-to-action (CTA) on the page.
 You don’t want a user scratching their head thinking, “What do I do now?”
 It should be obvious.
 If the user wants red shoes from one of the sneaker launches, the call to action on that particular product page should be “Add to Cart”.
 It should also be easy.
 Even if the landing page relevant to the ad, it’s not a good user experience if there are multiple CTAs.
 The CTA should always be clear.
 If a user is on the landing page to learn more about a product, the CTA should be focused on downloading a brochure, instead of bombarding them with other options.
 Keep in mind though that CTAs can be fun depending on your target audience and associated copy – it’s the difference between “Submit” and “Yes!
 Send Me A Brochure”.